samuelfavreaubdeb/Toxes-autosave/README.md

 ## Installation.

-Download the latest version from the [Release Page](https://github.com/picturesbyrobots/td-completes-me/releases).
+Download the latest version from the [Release Page](https://github.com/samuelfavreaubdeb/Toxes-autosave/releases).
 Then, place the TOX file at the root of your project.
 It should automatically detect your external toxes.

 ## Tested On

-PC.
+PC

 ## Release Notes